-The EDA consists of an ensemble of 10 independent lower-resolution 4D-Var assimilations (T399L91 with two inner loops at T95 and T159) that differ by the explicit perturbation of the observations, the sea-surface temperature and the model physics.
+The EDA consists of an ensemble of 10 independent lower-resolution 4D-Var assimilations (T399L91 with two inner loops at T95 and T159) that differ by the explicit perturbation of the observations, the seasurface temperature and the model physics, plus 1 control 4D-Var which runs without any perturbation.
 The reason for running an EDA is that it can be shown (Isaksen et al. (2010)) that if the perturbations to the observations, model evolution and boundary conditions are properly chosen, the EDA analysis and background spread will provide realistic estimates of analysis and background errors standard deviations.